Paul London: Independent circuit (2009–2018)

 On July 30, 2011, London competed at Vanguard Championship Wrestling (VCW)'s Liberty Lottery 2011 event.
 He faced John Kermon, the VCW Liberty Champion, and defeated him to become the Liberty Champion.
 On February 16, 2013, London defeated Brian Kendrick at Family Wrestling Entertainment's No Limit, winning a title match against the Tri-Borough Champion Damian Darling.
 The same night, London defeated Darling, winning the title.
 On June 21, 2013, London defeated Akio to retain the title.
 The next day, London and Kendrick were defeated by The Young Bucks at House of Hardcore 2.

 London spent the majority of 2014 wrestling abroad, including in Australia, Europe, and South America.
 In Scotland's Insane Championship Wrestling (ICW), London and Brian Kendrick won the ICW Tag Team Championship in October 2014.
 After a 28 day reign, they lost the championship to Polo Promotions (Mark Coffey and Jackie Polo) on November 2.
 Following this title loss, London would then unsuccessfully challenge Kenny Williams for the ICW Zero-G Championship.

 On November 19, 2016, London wrestled for Target Wrestling, where he answered Shady Nattrass' High Octane Division Championship open challenge.
 London defeated Nattrass in the match and subsequently won the title.
 On April 20, 2017, London vacated the title due to a knee injury sustained while wrestling in San Diego.

 On July 29, 2017, it was announced that he would return to Target on August 18 to face Turbo Josh Terry for the High Octane Division Championship he vacated in April.
+On December 2, 2018, London lost to Cheech in a four way match for Alpha-1 Wrestling in Hamilton, Ontario.
+Afterwards, London took a hiatus from wrestling.